cdoty/9918-Adventures/SVI/Readme.md

+# Spectravideo 318 or 328
 *  A cartridge or cassette can be built from the project.